zqmillet/PDF.Cropper/Readme.md

 ## ToDo

+- Fix the Interface bug in the Widows XP,
+- fix the toolkit bug in the Windows XP,
-- Auto Updating, and
+- add the function auto Updating, and
-- Manual.
+- finish the manual.

 ## License
 This project is licensed under the MIT License.
 See the [License.md] file for details.